hwanggu-corgi/hwanggu-log/update.md

 ### October 25th, 2020
-1. Corgi add progress #343 in assignment 1, CSC 369♥♥
+1. Corgi add progress #344 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #160
+        - Corgi working on adding code #161
             - Corgi working on helper function [6 of 12] `get_directory_entry`
                 - Corgi adding codes to function
                 - Corgi creating test functions [2 of 2]

 ### October 24th, 2020
-1. Corgi add progress #342 in assignment 1, CSC 369♥♥
+1. Corgi add progress #342 in assignment 1, sCSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding code #159
             - Corgi working on helper function [6 of 12] `get_directory_entry`